AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/archive-modules.md

 >[!INFO]
 >
->**Example:** Watch incoming emails using the Gmail > Watch emails module.
+>**Example:** Watch incoming emails using the Gmail >[!UICONTROL Watch emails] module.
 If an email is received, its attachments are iterated into individual bundles then archived to the ZIP file and saved to the defined Dropbox folder.
 >
 >![](assets/example-gmail-350x102.png)